Writer & Filmmaker

 Wayne Lim (b.
-2000) is a visual journalist and filmmaker based between Singapore and Perth.
+2000) is a writer and image-maker from Singapore, based in Boorloo/Perth.

-His films have also screened at the Oscar-qualifying Short Shorts Film Festival & Asia (Japan) and the Singapore Youth Film Festival, among others.
+His documentary films have also screened in competition at the Academy Awards-qualifying Short Shorts Film Festival (Japan) and the Singapore Youth Film Festival, among others.

 Certain Deaths (2025)